2020 14.3hh., Smoky Black Morgan gelding to the right home for $15,000.

 Pan loves riding out on the trails.
 He has been out in the mountains a handful of times now and is always alert and happy.
 He is becoming very dog and wildlife safe already.
 We often ride with 3 crazy dogs who either spend their time wrestling under the horses feet, or springing out of the brush at the horses while chasing rodents.
 He handles this like a champ.
 While very happy on the trails, he is not fully relaxed yet.
 He is still convinced many stumps on the trail are monsters out to eat him.
 The nice thing about this fear is his reaction.
 His startle/spook response is to freeze.
 He has never spooked or bolted.
 He quickly realized this sump is not a threat and we can move past the obstacle. ****please remember, he has only been ridden by an experienced rider who specializes in problem horses.
 While safe for an experienced rider, there is a chance this spooky tendency could become a problem under beginner hands.

 This will be a very short section.
 This horse is excelling at almost everything I toss at him and I often have to remind myself that he is still very green with less than 30 rides.
-The areas we still are working on, but making improvements on are: standing tied, standing in the trailer, water crossing, not fearing every stump in the woods, moving off his shoulders (This is a skill I struggle with, his flaw could be from me), picking up feet (his is only "ok" with trims and cleaning feet, safe but only ok).
+The areas we still are working on, but making improvements on are: standing tied, standing in the trailer, water crossing and not fearing every stump in the woods.

 Ok, If I have not done a good enough job making Pan sound amazing, its only because I want to make sure that any potential buyer understands that he is still green and learning.
 But he is by far the BEST colt I have started to date.
 He is learning faster than any horse I have trained and has never made a step that made me feel in danger.
 I cannot say that for any other green horse I have worked with.